Orchid or Onion? You Help Decide.

 Making San Diego an even better place then it already is by designing and building inspiring spaces and places, starts with thinking about the elements of design.
 Here is the criteria that is used or evaluate projects.

 It all begins with you—proud San Diegans who share a vision to make our city all it can be.
-Nominations for 2019 open June 1 and close July 6.
+Nominations typically open in June.
 Visit the Orchids & Onions nominations page and nominate your favorite projects.
 Categories include architecture, interior design, urban planning, landscape architecture, historic preservation and “miscellaneous”-anything not covered by other categories.
 This can range from public art and environmental graphics to sustainable and technological innovation in design.
 Be sure to share and comment on your favorite entries as those that get the most attention from the community will make the shortlist for consideration by the public for the People’s Choice award.

 After nominations close, a multidisciplinary jury convenes to cull the nominations for the year’s harvest for best and worst.
 Made up of design professionals, plus one student and one member from the general public, the jury tours the cream of the crop, traveling to each project for firsthand evaluation.
 Jurors then deliberate on which entries earn a spot at the winner’s table (our orchids) versus those that need to be composted (the onions).